 Writing is perhaps the most natural profession to take home with you.
 In fact, many writers find the workplace environment creatively stifling, so the mobility of remote working gives them the chance to do their job amid a more stimulating backdrop.

-You’ll find there are plenty of opportunities to establish a career in this field.
+You’ll find plenty of opportunities to establish a career in this field.
 You can start a blog and wait for ad revenue to roll in, although this means you won’t be bringing cash home right away.
-You can also pitch to websites, magazines, and other blogs, where you’ll receive compensation once your idea is approved, written, and posted.
+You can also pitch to small businesses, magazines, and other bloggers, where you’ll receive compensation once your idea is approved, written, and posted.
 Some companies need help with copywriting for marketing materials and other consumer-related text.

 Start by searching local job boards; some writing gigs and permanent positions are available via Craigslist.
 A national search for freelance opportunities would work, too, since you’d be able to contribute virtually, regardless of where a company is headquartered.